sautee/sautee.github.io/pages/fieldnotes.md

 Steve Blank - [WSJ](https://www.wsj.com/articles/BL-232B-243)

 - There are 4 types of markets - Existing, Resegmented, New, Clone
+- Know the kind of market you're operating in - it is important
 - You can gauge demand by [customer discovery](https://steveblank.com/2020/04/07/customer-discovery-in-the-time-of-the-covid-19-virus/) for Existing, Resegmented and Clone markets
-- New markets have no customers or competitors, talk to people to figure how your product might change their day to day
+- New markets have no customers or competitors